 Traditional interiors include the red velvet drawing room and an impressive marble staircase that leads up to 10 elegant bedrooms.
 Each charming guest room contains antique period furniture, four-poster beds, alcoves, wallpapers, and materials from renowned houses.
 Views here are beautiful, looking over the park.

 Every evening, your hosts offer a unique menu inspired by their own family recipes but adapted for the modern taste.
 Your candlelit dinner is enjoyed in the 18th-century dining room.

-This 18th to 19th-century castle has been fully refurbished with charming style.
-It offers 17 quiet, highly comfortable guest rooms, including 6 suites and junior suites, all air-conditioned and customized through meticulous decoration.
+This 18th to 19th-century castle has been fully refurbished with a charming style.
+It offers 17 quiet, highly comfortable guest rooms, including six suites and junior suites, all air-conditioned and customized through meticulous decoration.

 The park, the swimming pool with its hundred-year-old wisteria, and the outside terrace are the stuff of romantic fairytales.
 The gourmet restaurant is the perfect place for a romantic evening.

 Chateau Charly was built in 1839 within 32 acres of parkland.
-On the ground floor, there is a large kitchen, dining room, salon, and 3 big bedrooms with walk-in showers in addition to baths – ideal for intergenerational groups.
-On the first floor, there are 5 ensuite bedrooms, a washroom, and a library/games room.
+On the ground floor, there is a large kitchen, dining room, salon, and three big bedrooms with walk-in showers in addition to baths – ideal for intergenerational groups.
+On the first floor, there are five ensuite bedrooms, a washroom, and a library/games room.

-This hotel offers a vista or neat lawns and endless space well-trimmed lawns, 19th-century Château Charly is surrounded by acres of space.
+This hotel offers a vista of neat lawns and endless space with well-trimmed lawns; 19th-century Château Charly is surrounded by acres of space.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.